Hildebrandt-Alex/PHD_potfolio_academic_theme/content/howto_posts/R_1_start/index.md

 ---
-title: R Shiny
+title: R How to start and where to look
-summary: Building applications with a GUI
+summary: Begin and explore R
 tags:
 - R
 date: "2020-08-19T00:00:00Z"